akotsinyan/butterflygarden/README.md

 Alex, Hannah, feel free to modify this repo as you see fit.
 You all wrote the code, after all :D

-This is a public repository, so anyone who visits this from our peoject site can see your amazing work.
+This is a public repository, so anyone who visits this from our project site can see your amazing work.